AliceRivi14/Assignment1_ExpRoLab/README.md

 ```
 In addition to the terminal in which the file is launched, 4 terminals relating to the four ROS nodes appear.

-> :warning: **Warning:** In case of problems due to some nodes crashing, run the aRMOR service and open 4 more terminals.
+> ⚠️: **Warning:** In case of problems due to some nodes crashing, run the aRMOR service and open 4 more terminals.
 >
 > In these terminals, execute the nodes in the following order:
 > ```bashscript